 I wish I could remember who went with me to the David Hockney retrospective at the LACMA, (LA County Museum of Art).
 Most of you probably have no idea who he is.
 I didn’t, until I went to his show back in 1988.
 He’s Great Britain’s most celebrated artist of the 21st century, you may have seen him in the news recently.
-Just last week, he broke the world record of the highest selling price for an art piece by a living artist.
+He broke the world record of the highest selling price for an art piece by a living artist.
 Over 90 million dollars!

 When I saw his work at his retrospective, I knew instantly that I had to meet him.
 I loved his playfulness and confidence with paint drips inadvertently streaking down a more traditional painting.
 I loved how he used bright colors without a care in the world.

 That night, after seeing his show, I pulled out my old Smith Corona word processor and started working on a letter to him to invite him to my upcoming, first-ever art show.
 I wrote and rewrote and rewrote for like two weeks to perfect it, and as I was writing, I saw on the news that a Prince and Princess of the royal family had just arrived to see his retrospective.
 I knew then that I really had to nail this letter because Hockey was hanging out with royalty!
 I found a friend of a friend who offered to hand deliver my letter and invitation personally to David Hockney.